 - Click Save.

-When a session starts, Google automatically generates a session ID (
+When a session starts, Google automatically collects a

 ga_session_id) and session number (

 ga_session_number) via the session_start event.